System Policy Editor

-System Policy Editor is a graphical tool provided with Windows 95, Windows NT 4.0, and Windows 98.
+System Policy Editor is a graphical tool provided with Windows NT 4.0 Server, and can be installed on Windows 95, Windows NT 4.0 Workstation and Windows 98.
 System policies are made up from a set of registry entries that control the computer resources available to a user or group of users.
 These registry entries can be applied to individual users, groups of users, or to anybody logging on to a particular computer.

 It works by manipulating Registry and security settings.
 User-specific settings are stored in the HKEY_CURRENT_USER registry hive.
 Likewise, machine-specific settings are written under HKEY_LOCAL_MACHINE.
 ADM files are template files that are used by System Policy Editor to describe where registry-based policy settings are stored in the registry.
 They also describe the user interface presented to System Policy administrators.

-In Windows 2000, the System Policy Editor was replaced with the Group Policy snap-in for Microsoft Management Console (MMC).
+In Windows 2000, the System Policy Editor was replaced with the Group Policy snap-in for Microsoft Management Console.